savonet/book/technology.md

 ### Compression

-Because of the large quantities of data involved, sound is typically compressed, especially if you want to send it over the internet where the bandwidth, i.e. the quantity of information you can send in a given period of time,
+Because of the large quantities of data involved, sound is typically compressed\index{compressor}, especially if you want to send it over the internet where the bandwidth, i.e. the quantity of information you can send in a given period of time,
 matters: it is not unlimited and it costs money.
 To give you an idea, a typical